u1234x1234/youtube-sync/README.md

 * `youtube-sync` is a containerized daemon that downloads YouTube playlists.

-* `youtube-sync` will check updates from the listed YouTube playlists each day, and downloads only new items.
+* `youtube-sync` will check for updates from the listed YouTube playlists every day and download only new items.

 * `youtube-sync` can download any YouTube playlists in a specified format (audio or video).